-Application Submission through eGrants
+Application Submission Through eGrants

 Submit the application for these grant programs electronically through the TEA eGrants system.
-Refer to the General and Fiscal Guidelines for more specific information about accessing eGrants and obtaining the required TEA Login (TEAL) user ID and password.
+Refer to the General and Fiscal Guidelines for more specific information about the eGrants application process.

 Applications must be submitted as follows:

 - Those submitted by public LEAs must be signed electronically by the superintendent of the school district or a designee. - Applications submitted by regional Education Service Centers (ESCs) must be signed electronically by the executive director or a designee. - Applications submitted by open-enrollment charter schools must be signed electronically by the chief operating officer of the school or a designee. - Campuses and campus charter schools must apply through their public school district, and the application must be signed electronically by the superintendent or designee.